What was the 100 Peak Challenge?

-On the 23rd May 2017 a Challenge Team will embark on a life defining journey.
-The Goal is Simple, the Task, Monumental, the Reason, Inspirational...
+On the 23rd May 2017 a Challenge Team embarked on a life defining journey.
+The Goal was simple, the Task, Monumental, the Reason, Inspirational...

-The Challenge takes place, starting at Inverness in Scotland, on the 23.05.17, (the day Lloydy deployed on his last tour) and finishes on Pen Y Fan on 16.06.17 (the day he was killed).
+The Challenge took place, starting at Inverness in Scotland, on the 23.05.17, (the day Lloydy deployed on his last tour) and finishes on Pen Y Fan on 16.06.17 (the day he was killed).

-The Challenge is to run 100 Peaks in the UK, all above 610m (2000ft) - approx. 45 in Scotland, 25 in England (The Lake District), 1 on the Isle of Man and 29 in Wales (Snowdonia & The Brecon Beacons).
-The Challenge will begin in Scotland, before heading across to the Isle of Man, crossing the Irish Sea in sea kayaks.
+The Challenge was to hike 100 Peaks in the UK, all above 610m (2000ft) - approx. 45 in Scotland, 25 in England (The Lake District), 1 on the Isle of Man and 29 in Wales (Snowdonia & The Brecon Beacons).
+The Challenge began in Scotland, before heading across to the Isle of Man, crossing the Irish Sea in sea kayaks.
 We will cross the Irish Sea for a second time back to the Isle of Whithorn to then cycle on to the Lakes.
 The final leg in Wales will begin in Snowdonia and culminate with cycling from Capel Curig to the Brecon Beacons finishing with the 'Fan Dance' at the Summit of Pen Y Fan.

 The Challenge is a genuine attempt at something quite epic.
 It encompasses three disciplines that are demanding enough on their own, but are then thrown together in an extreme triathlon.
 This, with the logistics of attempting to summit 100 Peaks in 4 countries in 25 days, means it's a first.

 It's quite possibly the most demanding endurance Challenge ever staged in the UK (given the logistics and the timescale).